top of page

 A film made in four days, from script to screen.
 Made alongside six teenagers with mental health challenges, telling their stories and proposing solutions to the endemic problem of loneliness and isolation on the island.

-Nine diverse short films for television, produced and directed across the UK.
-Subjects included Tiger Release, The Veterans Hotel, The Big Dialect Hunt, Badgers and Babies, Electric Cars, Polar Bears, Foraging, Calling Blighty Films and Refugee Choir.
+Diverse short films produced and directed across the UK.
+Subjects including Modern Archaeology, Refugee Olympic Team, Tiger Release, Veterans Hotel, The Big Dialect Hunt, Badgers, Electric Cars, Polar Bear Rescue, Foraging, Calling Blighty Films and Sheffield Refugee Choir.

-Powered by Moonfruit.
+Powered by Wix.
 Hosted by Crazy Domains.
 Copyright Tony Steyger 2021.
 All Rights Reserved

 bottom of page